 Tucson is home to the University of Arizona—established as Arizona's first university in 1885 and now a campus of more than 50,000 students and staff from around the world.
 Tucson also hosts a large number of annual events drawing participants and spectators from around the world, including The Tucson Gem, Mineral & Fossil Showcase, All Souls Procession, La Fiesta de los Vaqueros (Tucson Rodeo), Tucson Festival of Books, Tucson International Mariachi Conference, El Tour de Tucson road bike race, and Cologuard Classic, a Tucson PGA TOUR Champions Tour Event.

 This desert oasis is not only a premier vacation destination but also a great place to live, work, and play – Tucson is the Southwest at its best.

 Governmental Partnerships with the City of Tucson, Pima County, and the Town of Oro Valley are a vital component of Visit Tucson's mission to positively impact regional economic development efforts via tourism.
 Click Here for more information and answers to frequently asked questions.

 Historic Block Walking Tour From Gadsden To Gatsby On this half-day walking tour of the Tucson Museum of Art and Historic Block, discover the varied...
 Read More

-Early History of the Tucson Region Located in Southern Arizona, Tucson was founded on August 20, 1775, an event celebrated annually at Tucson's birthday party,...
+Early History of the Tucson Region The Tucson presidio was founded on August 20, 1775, an event celebrated annually with a community birthday party, La...
 Read More